oaqa/FlexNeuART/README.md

 In fact, our best traditional (non-neural) run slightly outperformed a couple of neural submissions.
 Please, see our write-up for details: [Boytsov, Leonid.
 "Traditional IR rivals neural models on the MS MARCO Document Ranking Leaderboard." arXiv preprint arXiv:2012.08020 (2020)](https://arxiv.org/abs/2012.08020).

 Regretffully, for adminstrative and licensing/patenting issues (there is a patent submitted), neural Model 1 code cannot be released.
+That
-This model, however, is described in our ECIR 2021 paper:
+This models (together with its non-contextualized variant) is described and evaluated in our ECIR 2021 paper:
 [Boytsov, Leonid, and Zico Kolter.
 "Exploring Classic and Neural Lexical Translation Models for Information Retrieval: Interpretability, Effectiveness, and Efficiency Benefits."
 ECIR 2021](https://arxiv.org/abs/2102.06815).

+In terms of pure effectiveness on long documents, other models (CEDR & PARADE) seem to be perform equally well (or somewhat better).
+They are available in our codebase.

 ## Objectives